 What is Microdermabrasion?
-It is a skin-freshening technique that helps repair facial skin that has been affected from the sun and effects of aging.
+It is a skin-freshening technique that helps repair facial skin that has been affected by the sun and the effects of aging.

 All of the action in microdermabrasion takes place at the level of the stratum corneum.